Thomas Holcroft: Literary and political career

 Two years later Holcroft went to Paris as correspondent of the Morning Herald.
 Here he attended the performances of Beaumarchais's Mariage de Figaro until he had memorized the whole.
 His translation of it, with the title The Follies of the Day, was produced at Drury Lane in 1784.
 His comedy The Road to Ruin, his most successful play, was produced in 1792; a revival in 1873 ran for 118 nights.

-His novels include Alwyn (1780), an account, largely autobiographical, of a strolling comedian, Anna St. Ives (the first British Jacobin novel, published in 1792), and The Adventures of Hugh Trevor (1794–1797).
+His novels include Alwyn (1780), an account, largely autobiographical, of a strolling comedian, Anna St. Ives (the first British Jacobin novel, published in 1792), The Adventures of Hugh Trevor (1794–1797) and Bryan Perdue (1801).
 He also wrote Travels from Hamburg through Westphalia, Holland and the Netherlands to Paris, some volumes of verse, and translations from French and German.
 One of these was Letters Between Frederic II and M. De Voltaire (1789).

 Sympathetic to the early ideals of the French Revolution, Holcroft assisted in publishing the first part of Thomas Paine's The Rights of Man in 1791.
 He joined the Society for Constitutional Information (SCI) in 1792 and was appointed a member of a liaison committee to work with the LCS in early 1794.
 As a result of his activism, Holcroft was indicted in the autumn of 1794 for high treason and held in Newgate Prison whilst three other treason trials proceeded.
 In early December 1794 Holcroft was discharged without trial after those cases, against London Corresponding Society secretary Thomas Hardy, and SCI figure John Horne Tooke, resulted in acquittals.

 As one of what Secretary of War William Windham called "acquitted felons", Holcroft's post-arrest reputation meant that his plays achieved little success after 1795, although he was instrumental in bringing melodrama to Britain at the end of the decade with his Deaf and Dumb (1801) and A Tale of Mystery (1802, an unacknowledged translation of de Pixerécourt's Cœlina, ou, l'enfant du mystère).
 Despite a modicum of success with A Tale of Mystery, the remainder of the decade was marked by unsuccessful attempts to return to the public eye.
 He died in 1809, not long after a deathbed reconciliation with his closest friend from the 1790s (lately estranged), William Godwin.
 His Memoirs written by Himself and continued down to the Time of his Death, from his Diary, Notes and other Papers, by William Hazlitt, appeared in 1816, and was reprinted, in a slightly abridged form, in 1852.
+Questions have been raised about the accuracy of sections of Hazlitt's account of Holcroft's life.
+He appears to have regarded writing it as a chore, referring to it as the "Life Everlasting" and taking sections of it from far-fetched incidents in Holcroft's novel Alwyn.